vheuel/vheuel/README.md

 👋 Hello there, I'm **Vheüel Roman**

 🚀 As an IT enthusiast, I am passionate about UI & UX Design, Fediverse, Crypto, and AI.
-I have a mission to build a decentralized ecosystem.

-💡 What's the vision?
-A free and decentralized internet with no restrictions or censorship.

-🌐 Join me on this exciting journey where technology meets freedom.
-Explore the projects, share your thoughts, and let's make the internet a more open and inclusive space together!